 Venice also known as ‘La Serenissima’ to recall the glorious past of the city, over time never stopped fascinating visitors from all over the world.

-What makes of Venice such a unique gem?
+Have you ever wondered what makes of Venice such a unique gem?

 The public piazzas (called ‘campi’ in Venetian dialect) bursting with life and the bridges you cross where you’ll spot gondolas are extremely charming.